Royal Rajasthan

 A countryside drive takes us to Ranthambore, the former hunting ground of the Maharajas of Jaipur.
 Ranthambore National Park lies at the edge of a plateau and is bounded to the north by the Banas River and to the south by the Chambal River.
 There are several lakes in the park.
 It is named for the historic Ranthambhore Fort*, which lies within the national park.
 The rugged terrain and the dense deciduous forests are major features of this national park, which has among the largest and most diverse collection of wildlife species in India.
 In the afternoon we take a safari through the National Park, where we encounter a variety of mammals, including tigers.
 About 150 bird species have their habitat here and in winter a variety of migratory birds can be seen.

-Today, we drive to Jaipur, the capital of Rajasthan called the Pink City, since most of the buildings in the old city are made of pink sandstone.
+An early morning safari in time when animals are looking out for their prey.
+We try and spot nilgai, chausingha, chital, chinkara, wild boar, muntjac, jungle cat, ratel, hyena, porcupine, rhesus macaque and black-faced langur.
+Ranthambhore was declared one of the Project Tiger reserves in 1973 and spotting the big cat in its natural habitat is an unforgettable experience.
+After our morning safari, we drive to Jaipur, the capital of Rajasthan called the Pink City, since most of the buildings in the old city are made of pink sandstone.
 In the evening we enjoy our dinner followed by Rajasthani Cultural dance show.

 After breakfast we drive to Deshnoke to visit the famous Rat Temple dedicated to the Goddess Karni Mata.
 This ornate, isolated Hindu temple was constructed by Maharaja Ganga Singh in the early 1900s as a tribute to the rat goddess, Karni Mata.
 Intricate marble panels line the entrance and the floors, and silver and gold decorations are found throughout.
 But by far the most intriguing aspect of the interior are approximately 20,000 rats that call this temple home.
 These holy animals are called kabbas, and many people travel great distances to pay their respects.
 Later we drive to Mandawa, one of the finest of the small towns in the Shekhawati region.
 We explore Mandawa’s famous "The Open-Air Art Gallery of Rajasthan", visiting havelis, where the walls have been decorated with beautiful frescos depicting different aspects of the life in Rajasthan.
-From here we continue our drive to Alsisar and check in at Alsisar Mahal.